turingschool/mod-0-curriculum/session2/index.md

 <a name="intro"></a>
 ## Housekeeping

-* Post your name in the chat if you can see and hear host
+* Have you installed Spectacle?
-* Change display name to first name, last initial, pronouns; ie - Rachel W. (she/her)
+* Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
 * Session will be recorded
+* Find a typo?

 ## Intro

 * Intros: Rachel and Tim
 * Goals for session (see above)
+* Bookmark this page with the shortcut `command + d`

 ## Mod 0 Expecations